tnahs/readstor/book/src/00-intro/02-options.md

 > [`trim_blocks`][github-tera].
 It is by no means smart and will just normalize
 > whitespace regardless of what the template requested.

+### `--wrap-text`

+Wrap text to a maximum character width.

+Maximum line length is not guaranteed as long words are not broken if their length exceeds the maximum.
+Hyphenation is not used, however, existing hyphen can be split on to insert a line-break.

+> <i class="fa fa-exclamation-circle"></i> This will naively wrap all the
+> text inside a rendered file regardless its structure.
+Use with caution!
+> Extremely low values may cause unexpected results.
+Values above `80` or so
+> are recommended.

 [annotation]: ../01-templates/06-02-annotation.md
 [backup]: ./01-commands.md#backup
 [book]: ../01-templates/06-01-book.md